ZackeryRSmith/tercontrol/README.md

 Start of about
 -->
 ###### <a name="about-tercontrol" />
-**TerControl** is a lightweight POSIX terminal control library for python.
+**TerControl** is a lightweight POSIX terminal control library for python2 & python3.
 TerControl gives the end-user all the tools needed to create a terminal application (Look at [features](#features) for a full list of features).
 <!--
 End of about
 -->